SciGaP/DEPRECATED-scigap-docs/index.md

 Based on the option you select the level of assistance you receive from Airavata group will differ.
-SciGaP or Airavata team will always act as the consultants to science communities and users who are looking out for middleware and gateways.
+<br>SciGaP or Airavata team will always act as the consultants to science communities and users who are looking out for middleware and gateways.